yantavares/rust-book-notes/6-enums-and-pattern-matching/README.md

-# Chapter 6: Enums and Pattern Matching in Rust
+# Chapter 6: Enums and Pattern Matching

 ## Enums in Rust